Men's Therapy in Sydney

 Do you offer therapy for men specifically?

 Yes.
 While I see all individuals, a good part of my practice is therapy for men, in Sydney and online across Australia.
-The IFS approach tends to suit men who have found that managing or pushing through has stopped working, because it offers a way to understand the patterns underneath rather than only trying to control them.
+IFS tends to suit men who've found that managing or pushing through has stopped working, because it offers a way to understand the patterns underneath rather than only trying to control them.

 Some men feel more at ease working through certain things with a male therapist, and some have no preference at all.
 Both are completely valid.
 What tends to matter more than gender is whether you feel safe enough to be honest in the room, which is something you can usually sense in a first conversation.